By

 • Predicting future behavior

-This method outperforms traditional global analyses.
+This method surpasses traditional aggregate analyses.
 Overall averages often mask variations between groups.
 Cohort analysis reveals crucial differences in performance.
-It separates measures of growth from measures of commitment.
+It separates growth measures from engagement measures.

-Practical applications can be found in all digital sectors.
-E-commerce analyzes repeat buying behavior.
+Practical applications cover all digital sectors.
+E-commerce analyzes repeat purchasing behavior.
 SaaS companies measure subscriber retention.
 Digital marketing evaluates the performance of acquisition campaigns.

-What are the different types of cohort and their specific uses?
+What are the different types of cohorts and their specific use cases?

-Cohort types fall into several categories.
+Cohort types are divided into several categories.
 Each type meets distinct analytical needs.

 Acquisition cohorts

 Acquisition cohorts group users according to their registration date.
-This type allows you to track the evolution of new customers over time.
-Marketers can compare the performance of each group on a monthly, weekly or daily basis.
+This type allows you to track the progress of new customers over time.
+Marketers can compare the performance of each monthly, weekly, or daily group.

 Behavioral cohorts